bcgov/devhub-app-web/docs/registry.md

 We are happy to receive any contributions for our __curated set of topics__.
 Just fork and pr!

+Our current list of topics include:

+- Information and Application Security

+  Resources to help teams ensure their applications appropriately design for and manage security in the their code, tools, and processes.
+- Getting Started on the DevOps Platform

+  Resources to help product team become productive as quickly and effectively as possible when using the BC Gov DevOps OpenShift platform.
+- Data Privacy

+  Resources to help teams ensure their applications handle personal information in a manner compliant with BC Gov policies and regulations.
+- Authentication and Authorization

+  Technical resources related to implementing authentication and authorization in government applications.
+- Developer Tools

+  Tools to assist software developers in building, deploying, and running applications for BC Gov.
+- Community Enablers and Events

+  Tools that foster collaboration and communication across the BC Gov developer community.
+- Code Management

+  Resources related to source code control, GitHub, and open source in BC Gov.
+- Developer Toy Box

+  A trove of apps/components/stuff/things that are usable by anyone running OpenShift - in particular BC Gov teams "doing" Agile/DevOps.

 ### Have an idea for a new Topic?

-Please @mention patricksimonian or sheaphillips with your PR or better, contact the Devhub Team in [Rocket Chat](https://chat.pathfinder.gov.bc.ca)
+Please @mention patricksimonian or sheaphillips with your PR or even better, contact the Devhub Team in [Rocket Chat](https://chat.pathfinder.gov.bc.ca)

 ## High Level Overview For Contributing to the Devhub